North To South:

 Hitching

-out of Picton is usually pretty slow and today was no exception.
+out of Picton is usually pretty slow and today was no

 A veterinarian surgeon picked me up and gave me a ride halfway to